hyperion-001/Chatbot-Knowledge-Guide/chatbot_knowledge_guide.md

 2. The bot searches its knowledge database for matches and retrieves what it thinks are most relevant based on what it sees
 3. It incorporates this information into its response

-The structure we've created makes this process more efficient by:

-- Organizing information into logical categories
-- Including metadata like tags and IDs
-- Creating cross-references between related entities
-- Keeping information chunks optimally sized

 ### Why This Structure Works So Well

-1. **Cross-Referencing**: Our system creates connections between characters, locations, items, and lore
+1. **Cross-Referencing**: This approach creates connections between characters, locations, items, and lore
 2. **Consistency**: Information is organized in a standardized way
 3. **Completeness**: All important aspects of your world are covered
 4. **Retrievability**: The metadata makes it easy for the AI to find relevant information
 5. **Simplicity**: No need to understand complex database structures - the templates do the work!

+---

 ## Advanced Tips

-If you want to take your chatbot's knowledge to the next level:
+If you want to really make your chatbot's knowledge S-tier:

 - **Regular Updates**: As your world evolves, update your RAG documents accordingly
-- **Organize Your Stuff**: If you do any sort of large scale stuff like this I'd highly recommend using some sort of file handling and organization system.
-Obsidian, Notion, and Evernote are three major ones but there are a bunch of others.
+- **Keep Yourself Organized**: If you do any sort of large scale stuff like this I'd highly recommend using some sort of file handling and organization system like Obsidian, Notion, or Evernote.
+These are just three major ones but there are a bunch of others.
 I use Obsidian personally.
 - **Experiment with Different Structuring**: Add more detail or leave parts out.
-I have more detailed templates.
-Just ask and I'll send them to ya!
 - **Sensory Details**: Include sights, sounds, smells in location descriptions for more immersive roleplay
 - **Character Voice**: Include speech patterns or vocabulary unique to different characters so your bot can effectively portray them
 - **Balanced Detail**: Too little makes your world flat, too much can overwhelm the AI
-- **Test Your Bot**: Regularly ask your chatbot questions about its world to identify knowledge gaps.
+- **Keep Roleplays Fun**: Roleplays and interactions cost money.
+If you notice your bot is getting a particular piece of knowledge wrong or wandering off base you can always redirect the roleplay into more familiar territory.
+Then make a personal note to check the bot's RAG documents later.
+9 out of 10 times its a quick addition of a tag at the top or a clarification that will make the difference.

 ## Recognize AI's limitations

-- Bots are already creative and "smort", that's why they can give us such great roleplays and experiences.
+Bots are already creative and "smort", that's why they can give us such great roleplays and experiences.
 But you can only get out what you put in.
 Be patient with the bot and with yourself as you fix errors or holes in knowledge.
-- Your success will also depend somewhat on things that are outside your control, such as model specs and even platform reliability.
+That said, some of your success will depend somewhat on things that are outside your control, such as model specs and even platform reliability.
 Do what you can so you have the best experience possible!

+---

 ## Conclusion

-*Congratulations!
+Congratulations!
 You've now created a professional-grade knowledge system for your chatbot.
 Your bot is now "more smort" and ready to provide consistent, immersive roleplay experiences based on your world.
 This is only one of many ways to do this.
 The best way to do anything is the way that works best.
-Ultimately the goal is to have fun with our bots!
+Ultimately the goal is to have fun with your bots!

 Remember: